 “When I was your age, I had milked four cows, done all the chores, and walked eight miles through the snow by this time.”
 Indeed, when he described his early schooling, he furnished a landscape that was constantly three feet deep in snow, and frozen hard.
 He seemed never to have attended school save under polar conditions.

-There are other occasional moments of sharp humor as well, including the mother’s tendency to have premonitions after the fact (i.e., to convince herself retroactively that she had predicted something or at least had a strong clairvoyant feeling about it, when clearly she hadn’t), and the World War I propaganda news insisting the Germans were being constantly routed and forced to retreat—until in some inexplicable way they had apparently retreated all the way to Paris.
+There are other occasional moments of sharp humor as well, including the mother’s tendency to have premonitions after the fact (i.e., to convince herself retroactively that she had predicted something or at least had a strong clairvoyant feeling about it, when clearly she hadn’t), and the World War I propaganda news insisting the Germans were being constantly routed and forced to retreat—until in some inexplicable way they had apparently retreated all the way to the outskirts of Paris.

 Actually there may be considerably more humor in the book than I picked up on, since a lot of the references that surely meant more to intellectuals of the 1920s when the book came out went over my head.